Barbados freed from the queen and made Rihanna a national hero – RBK

 (Photo: Toby Melville / Reuters)

-Barbados officially became a republic on November 30 and came out of the rule of the British monarchy, reports Reuters.
+Barbados officially became a republic on November 30 and was released from the rule of the British monarchy, reports Reuters.
 The first elected President of Barbados, Sandra Mason, took office today.

 The inauguration ceremony was attended by the heir to the British throne, Prince Charles.
 “The creation of a new republic is a new beginning.
 The inhabitants of this island have made their way out of the darkest days of our past, the horrific and brutal slavery that has forever tarnished our history with extraordinary steadfastness, ”he said in his address, conveying the best wishes from Queen Elizabeth II.